hedefalk/ws-ghost-theme/README.md

+# theme for blog.woodenstake.se

+## Developing theme with local feedback

+Run a local instance of ghost using ghost-cli:

+    npm install ghost-cli@latest -g

+Then install in an empty folder

+    ghost install local

+Make a soft link to this repo from content/themes, in my case `ws-ghost-theme@ -> ../../../ws-ghost-theme/`

+Possibly need to restart if this wasn't there on startup

+    ghost stop
+    ghost start

+When happy, just `yarn zip` and upload to production site.

 # Ghost Starter Theme

 A starter framework for Ghost themes!
 Fork this repository and start your development here with all the main things you need to develop a custom Ghost theme.